passas/Cloud-Computing-Applications-and-Services/1.InstallSwap_Manually/README.md

 # Abstract
 When we want to deploy an app, we tend to follow some steps.
-Those steps are ussually the dependency packages, install and maintenance.
-Furthermore, we do install our target application software.
+Those steps are ussually the dependency packages ─ install and maintenance.
+Furthermore, we do end up for install our target application software.

-An application software deployment comes with a panoply of setting behaviors, as long as proper configuration.
+An application software deployment comes with a panoply of settingly behaviors, as long as a proper configuration set.

 The very first step in order to gain control of our needs, it's to place a manual deployment ourselves.